|

 -

-Nikon F Photomic heads have
+Nikon F Photomic

-is assuming that you have a forbidden (well, at least in the US) mercury battery
+this is assuming that you have a forbidden (well, at least in the US) mercury battery

 set in the finder, or a reasonable placebo for them (Wein makes cells with the proper